yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

     "./oglfix.png"
     >}}

-He then implemented two more changes: first, {{< gh-hovercard "9694" "preventing translations of the `TXQ instruction` from producing another invalid combination of arguments," >}} and then {{< gh-hovercard "9703" "implementing full support for multisampled images" >}} with the `TXQ instruction`, with only a few minor loose ends to tidy up -- which will require another cache invalidation.
+He then implemented two more changes: {{< gh-hovercard "9694" "preventing translations of the `TXQ instruction` from producing another invalid combination of arguments," >}} and then {{< gh-hovercard "9703" "implementing full support for multisampled images" >}} with the `TXQ instruction`, with only a few minor loose ends to tidy up -- which will require another cache invalidation.
 We preemptively apologize to all Smash players (even though it hasn't happened yet).

 {{< single-title-imgs-compare